This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Crostini

-Crostini translates to βlittle crustsβ in Italian.
-Theyβre small appetizer toasts made from a sliced and toasted baguette.
-Toasting the bread makes it extra sturdy, making it the best vehicle for all kinds of rich toppings, like mushrooms and goat cheese, smoked salmon and cream cheese, and whipped ricotta cheese.
+Crostini translates to “little crusts” in Italian.
+They’re small appetizer toasts made from a sliced and toasted baguette.
+Toasting the bread makes it extra sturdy, making it the best vehicle for all kinds of rich toppings.

 Salted butter